 We are born creators, constantly shaping the content of our reality.
 So play an active role in the outcome of your shoot before it begins, by visualising yourself in front of the camera, feeling confident, happy and radiantly beautiful, connecting effortlessly through the lens.
 Add power by bringing your senses into play, trying on the outfits you plan to wear, feeling the texture of the clothes on your body and breathing in your favourite perfume.

 Words carry instrinsic power, more so when you say them aloud to yourself.
 So choose the most impactful combinations for you personally – ones that trigger an unmistakable response within you.
 Be sure to phrase these affirmations in the most positive format possible and repeat them aloud to reinforce their effect on your conscious and subconscious mind.
-The photo above shares a few examples from one of our studio walls, to help our clients get into the mood for their shoots.
+Here are a few examples to get you started: I’m so photogenic!
+I love the camera and the camera loves me.
+It’s natural for me to shine on camera.

 What really turns you on?
 How about sipping a flute of champagne, while luxuriating in a languid bubble bath the night before?
 There are real physical benefits to be drawn from relaxation.
 While you’re at it, engage in more visualisation, imagining all of your stress and any anxiety associated with your shoot – or your life and business in general – soaking through your skin into the water and disappearing down the drain when you pull the plug.

-Listen to your favourite mood music, whether the night before your shoot or immediately beforehand, perhaps in your car while you’re driving to the studio or location venue where you will be photographed or filmed.
+Listen to your favourite mood music, whether the night before your shoot or immediately beforehand, perhaps in your car while driving there, or even at your shoot, depending on how your photographer or videographer works.
 Try playing a track that takes you back to a particularly joyful experience in your past.
 Music has incredible power to trigger our memories, so choose a really special song that puts an instant smile on your face.

 There’s no doubt that the physical act of moving your body can release tension, shift your energy and swiftly alter your mood by releasing endorphins into your system.
 Take advantage of this by doing something wonderfully energetic like dancing, maybe even wildly in front of your mirror, and get yourself laughing as a reminder that the best results will come when you don’t take yourself too seriously.